DominicWatson/dominicwatson.github.io/_posts/2015-02-12-Herding-Cats.markdown

 ## Egos of all participants should be protected

 If we agree that all idea input is sacred, however ridiculous, then it logically follows that all participants' input should be valued and *encouraged*.
 Giving space and freedom for everyone to contribute without the fear of ego damage is both paramount to success and HARD.
 People are different.
-We learn differently, commnicate differently and have differences of opinions.
+We learn differently, communicate differently and have differences of opinions.
 Some will be easily intimidated into silence, others will destroy their own ideas before they have finished putting them out.

 Here is a reinvisaged telling of the brainstorming story but on an online forum or mailing list: